nicklockwood/ViewUtils/README.md

     - (void)setHeight:(CGFloat)height bottom:(CGFloat)bottom;

 It's often fiddly to set both the left and right edges of a view, or set the width without affecting the right-hand edge because the properties are linked.
 These setter methods make it a little easier to do this by allowing you to set both properties with a single method call.

+    - (void)crossfadeWithDuration:(NSTimeInterval)duration;
+    - (void)crossfadeWithDuration:(NSTimeInterval)duration completion:(void (^)(void))completion;

+These methods use Core Animation to perform a crossfade transition of the specified duration.
+A crossfade is often useful if you want to animate the change of some view property that does not already support animation.
+A typical example would be changing the text in a UILabel or the image in a UIImageView.

 Extension Properties